Get to grips with the challenges of leadership before becoming a leader says Florian Bay

 4. There can be costs – both physical and emotional

 While the physical cost of leadership can be mitigated with strong personal discipline and good time management, the emotional costs are more difficult to predict.
-Unintended conflicts, being let down, having to take on extra work to support a colleague – can all take their toll.
+Unintended conflicts, being let down, having to take on extra work to support a colleague, can all take their toll.
 Decision-making fatigue is another problem – sometimes even having to decide what to have for dinner can seem like one decision too many!
 So, make a commitment to look after yourself.

-Human relations can be the hardest part of leadership; from disappointing friends to giving difficult feedback.
+Human relations can be the hardest part of leadership, from disappointing friends to giving difficult feedback.
 Strong people skills and high emotional intelligence help, but even this can only do so much.
 Be prepared for the strains that leadership will bring.

-Only you know how you feel leadership and whether you are ready for the challenges.
+Only you know how you feel about leadership and whether you are ready for the challenges.
 However, as with many things in life preparing yourself can open the door to what may turn out to be the best decision of your life.
 You will find that you are stretched and tested but you’ll find the contribution you’ll make hugely rewarding.